Data as a Service (DaaS): What is it & How Will it Help You Scale?

 Improved data security

-In addition to these built-in protections, businesses should ensure they comply with industry regulations like the GDPR or HIPAA to maintain a strong security posture.
+In addition to these built-in protections, businesses should comply with industry regulations like the GDPR or HIPAA to maintain a strong security posture.
 Here are a few best practices for maximising security when using DaaS:

 - Regularly update and patch software to guard against vulnerabilities.